lamalta/lamalta.github.io/panorama.md

-# The project
+# The project — general principles

 ## Holistic world view
+> Deep and practical understanding of the reactions in life: everything is connected.
+It's not theory but a living truth.
+Because of this we must take our personal responsibility.

 A complete world view with spiritual & scientific dimensions in all layers,from personal to cosmical.
-Enter and use the new worlds to disrobe this world view and understanding.
+Enter and use the new words to disrobe this world view and understanding.
-Create bridges of understanding between east & west, between spirituality and saints.
+Create bridges of understanding between east & west dimensions, spirituality and saints.

-> Deep and practical understanding of the reactions in life, that everything is connected, is not theory, but a living truth, and because of this we must take our personal responsibility.

-## Energetically social spirituality
+## Energy — spirit — social
+> Wake up conscience transmission / Personal support / grow the talents

-- see the living prosech on earth with a deeper connection with the universe. - explore our deeper life mission and purpose.
+- see the living prosech on earth with a deeper connection with the universe
+- explore our deeper life mission and purpose
 - start exercise & practice for spiritual awake and consciousness transformation
 - focus meditation to connect personal & community spirit paths

-## Wake up the conscience transmission
-> Personal support / grow the talents

 Understand what means support of personal growth, and support to the others to grow.
 Learning that a group of strong personalities is able to work together in a organic dome of common and reactive responsibility.

-Connect the ways of personal spiritual transformation and common social transmission.
-Put the spiritual wake and the transformation of our conscious in the agenda of social revolution.
-Put all social revolutionary actions in the spiritual agenda.
-Provide and support the spiritual groups and the social revolution groups to work together, so both can achieve their goals.
+- Connect the ways of personal spiritual transformation and common social transmission.
+- Put the spiritual wake and transformation of our consciousness in the agenda of the social revolution.
+- Put all social revolutionary actions in the spiritual agenda.
+- Provide and support the spiritual groups and the social revolution groups to work together, so both can achieve their goals.

 We inspire and support young people to exercise in the energetically social spirituality.

-## Ecology
+## Ecology — connect with the Earth
+> Live with just the necessary & full respect to the environment

 Create strong connections with the Earth, with the natural, a conscious that is necessary for a ecocommunity to be.
 Understand how important is to protect the natural.
 Learning to hear natural is a driver master.
 A promise that we will start the actions to protect and give respect to the earth, and we start by our body and spirit.
 We want to reconnect with natural with our body, mind and spirit.
-> Living with the necessary, live with respect to the environment.

 Connect hearts & souls worlds with economy and life style choices.
 Helping the members to grow a bigger connection with the purpose of there life.
 Propose choices that offering in planets balance and the humans unity.

-## Accept of disfranchise
+## Accept of disfranchise — common decisions
 Inelegant ways to communicate/way to take decisions, solutions in crises.Conversation about what we mean by Democratic way to take dissensus.
 Understand the role of natural leaders in all the process, and understand that is totally different to the old hierarchical role.
 Discover ways and tools to react, disagree, solve relationship problems.
 The connections between planing, organization, actions, aksiologisis in social life.
 Experience the production of common decisions.

 ## Celebrate life, creativity and arts
+> Understand that the hies form of creativity, personal or social, is to make our life a living art

-We present and use all arts like a wonderful path for personal grow, healing and transformation tool, that can be use be everybody.
-We recognize and expect the unlimited creativity like our real natural characteristic, like a no stop flow from the cosmic source.
+We present and use all arts like a wonderful path for personal grow, healing and transformation tool, that can be used by everybody.
+We recognize and expect the unlimited creativity like our real natural characteristic, like a nonstop flow from the cosmic source.
 Create a harmonic and beautiful environment to inspire, to provide creativity with free and joyful ways.
-Create events and Eco/social festivals is a common expression, that a different world that we dream already exist.
+Create events and eco/social festivals is a common expression, that a different world that we dream already exist.
 By the events provide stronger relationships between participants, create a strong cultural and celebration tradition.
-Understand that the hies form of creativity, personal or social, is to make our life a living art.

 ## Economy
 > From a money-driven economy to a fair trade and sustainable economy